DIYAMOHANDASNT/Diya-Mohandas-N-T/README.md

 Problem-4.py – Counts how many numbers in a list are divisible by 1 to 9.

 How to run these programs:
-You can run the programs using Python.
+Can run the programs using Python.
-Open your terminal or command prompt.
+Open the terminal or command prompt.

 python Problem-1.py
 python Problem-2.py